nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 ![DDPM Distribution Sampling](/assets/images/diffusion-policy-assistive-action-prediction/ddpm-distribution-sampling.png){: width="70%"}
 {: refdef}
 {:refdef: style="text-align: center;"}
-_Diffusion models learn an incremental transfer function that allows sampling from an arbitrary distribution that represents the data input into the model._
+_This example is from a simple model I trained on an arbitrary multimodal 1D distribution._
 {: refdef}

 ### How can diffusion models generate robot actions?